Common Questions Customers Ask:

 11. What to do when you receive “site offline” notification from CompacOnline or your site appears to be “Offline” on your CompacOnline website?

 12. My pumps are showing offline or pump in use.
 What do I do?

 13. Why is my OPT not issuing receipt when it is saying “Printing”?

 The paper could be jammed.

-14. My OPT is displaying “Receipt Unavailable”.
+14. Why is my OPT displaying “Receipt Unavailable”?